buildkite/migration/docs/CircleCI.md

 - `windows`: Specifies that the `job` will run on a Windows based execution environment.
 The [agent targeting](https://buildkite.com/docs/pipelines/defining-steps#targeting-specific-agents) tags for the generated [command step](https://buildkite.com/docs/pipelines/command-step) will be set to `executor_type: windows`.

-Currently, these following `job` parameters are not supported by the Buildkite Migration tool:
+#### Unsupported properties

-#### General
+The following `job` parameters are currently not supported by the Buildkite Migration tool:

 - `branches`: The `branches` that will be allowed/blocked for a singular `job`.
 Presently, the Buildkite Migration tool supports setting `filters` in `workflows`: and in particular, `branches` and `tags` sub-properties in setting a [step conditional](https://buildkite.com/docs/pipelines/conditionals#conditionals-in-steps) in the generated pipeline.
 - `executors`: The `executor` key is currently not supported.
 The execution environment in Buildkite is defined by the [queues](https://buildkite.com/docs/agent/v3/queues#setting-an-agents-queue) and [tags](https://buildkite.com/docs/agent/v3/cli-start#setting-tags) applied to an agent, and [targeting](https://buildkite.com/docs/pipelines/defining-steps#targeting-specific-agents) them when creating builds.